arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/08.ml-magic-wand/content.md

 ## Conclusion

-In this tutorial you learned how to use the Arduino Nano Matter as a Machine Learning gesture recognizer, leveraging the optimized Silicon Labs library for Tiny Machine Learning we showcased the board capabilities of running TinyML algorithms with ease thanks to the **hardware acceleration** achieved with the **Mathematical Vector Processor (MVP)** integrated in the Nano Matter microcontroller.
+In this tutorial you learned how to use the Arduino Nano Matter as a Machine Learning gesture recognizer, leveraging the optimized Silicon Labs library for Tiny Machine Learning we showcased the board capabilities of running TinyML algorithms with ease thanks to the **hardware acceleration** achieved with the **Matrix Vector Processor (MVP)** integrated in the Nano Matter microcontroller.

 ### Next Steps